 4 Different Therapeutic Techniques Used With Psychedelic Therapy

-Within the field of psychedelic therapy, there are several therapeutic techniques that can be applied.
+Within the field of psychedelic-assisted therapy, there are several therapeutic techniques that can be applied.
 These approaches differ in how they analyze an individual’s psychedelic experience.
 They can differ in terms of what the experience means for the client and how they can use it productively.

 - Cognitive-behavioral therapy (CBT)